The Gauss-Bonnet Formula for Harmonic Surfaces: Case I: Equal top exponents

 \section{Case I: Equal top exponents}

 In this section, we will show that our main theorem holds in the case that the two top exponents are equal.
 We first treat the case that the coefficients of two top exponents are independent over $\R$.
+This is the simplest case as here the Gauss map does still extend into the puncture.

 Suppose $f:\D^*\to \R^{\N}$ is given as

 where $\omega_i$ are holomorphic in $\D^*$ and meromorphic in $\D$.
 Let $n_j$ be the order of the pole of $\omega_j$ at $0$.

 \begin{lemma} Assume that $n_1\le n_2\le \ldots \le n_{{\N}-1} = n_{\N}$.
 Write